Unbalanced is powered by Vocal.

 I was too emotional to answer and instead began to cry again.

-"Oh, they lost," the person answered.
+"Oh, they lost," the girl answered her own question.

 "No," another voice responded with a smile.
 "They won."